undecaf/hetzner-snap-and-rotate/README.md

 ### Taking snapshots

 This script takes a snapshot of every `server` in the configuration file for which `create-snapshot` is `true`.
+Each of these snapshots also stores a copy of the current server labels.

 If taking the snapshot takes longer than `snapshot-timeout` then that operation is considered to have failed.

 If `shutdown-and-restart` is `true` and the server is running then the script attempts to shut down the server gracefully before taking the snapshot.